henryhale/pixsim/docs/isa.md

 ## Overview

-This module specifies the instruction set architecture of the [virtual chip](./virtual-chip.md)
+This module specifies the instruction set architecture of the [virtual chip](./virtual-chip.md) that comprises of a minimal set of simple instructions.

 ## Instruction Format